Kurayami7/SQL/README.md

 # SQL
-Intensive SQL training with a challenging project at the end
+Intensive SQL training with a challenging project at the end.

 # Project Missing Money Matters
-Utilizing previous tasks, practices
+Utilizing previous tasks, practices and solutions to complete project requirements.